Critical velocity of a two-dimensional superflow past a potential barrier of arbitrary penetrability: Comparison with numerical simulations and discussion

-To compare these results to our analytical results, we performed similar simulations for the case of a cylindrical potential.
-We used a finite-difference numerical scheme to determine the limit of the superfluid region where stationary solutions exist (details concerning the simulation method are presented in Appendix~\ref{app:num}).
-To perform simulations, we used the smoothed-out cylindrical potential~(\ref{eq:smoothcylinder}) with a shoulder of width $w=1$ and a radius $\sigma=10$, which is different from the very wide potential changing abruptly used in the analytical approach.
-Another difference is that the simulation takes into account the full Hamiltonian whereas the analytical approach neglects quantum pressure terms.
+To bridge the gap between these numerical results and our analytical study done for the model potential barrier~\eqref{Eq:Obstacle}, we have performed similar numerical simulations in the case of a circular-shaped obstacle.
+We have used a finite-difference numerical scheme to determine the limit of the superfluid region where stationary solutions exist---all the technical details concerning the simulation method are given in the Appendix.
+To perform these simulations, we have used the smoothed-out circular potential barrier~\eqref{Eq:SmoothCylinder} with a radius \maths{\sigma=10} and a shoulder of width \maths{w=1}, which is different from the very wide circular potential~\eqref{Eq:Obstacle} of sharp boundary used in the analytical approach.
+Another difference is that the simulation takes into account the full Hamiltonian whereas the analytical theory neglects the dispersive term \maths{-\nabla^{2}\rho^{1/2}/(2\rho^{1/2})} in the hydrodynamic equations~\eqref{Eq:HydroSF}.

-The comparison between analytical and numerical results is shown in Fig.~\ref{fig:compar_num_anal} for the $\nu=1$ case.
-We compared our numerical results to the critical velocity obtained with the Janzen-Rayleigh expansions to the second order $v_{\mathrm{c},2}$ for $U_0<\epsilon(1)=1$ and to the third order $v_{\mathrm{c},3}$ for $U_0>1$.
-There is a good agreement between the analytical predictions and the numerical results at small and large $U_0$.
-A minimum critical speed at the limit between the penetrable and impenetrable regimes is also observed.

-However, as observed in~\cite{Kwak2023}, the minimum value of the critical velocity is well above the zero limit found analytically in the hydraulic approximation, with a minimum which is around $v_{\mathrm{c},{\rm min}} \simeq 0.28$.
-Despite this difference, the important result is that, with both approaches, we observe two different branches of solutions in the penetrable- and impenetrable-obstacle regions, corresponding to a breakdown of superfluidity that happens inside or around the obstacle.
-In the numerical calculations, we find that these two branches are connected smoothly around $U_0=1$ contrarily to the abrupt jump observed in the analytical approach.
-This smoothing of the transition between the two regimes, leading to a nonzero minimal critical velocity, could be due to the quantum pressure term or to the continuous behavior of the potential at the edges of the cylinder.